Maxeltr/mqttClient/readme.md

-Spring Boot application that publishes message to a topic on mqtt server and receives messages from specific topics.
+Spring Boot application based on Netty that publishes message to a topic on mqtt server and receives messages from specific topics.
 It allows to  execute commands on the client side over MQTT.